Person sleeping under grey blanket

 Energy is metabolic

-Thyroid, iron, B12, blood sugar, mitochondrial nutrients — these are the levers.
-We test, we treat what's deficient.
+Thyroid, iron, B12, blood sugar, mitochondrial nutrients.
+These are the levers.
+We test for them and treat what's deficient.

 03